 Using artificial intelligence and machine learning Elsevier offers ScienceDirect Topics.
 Free to access, ScienceDirect Topics reveals succinct and selected contextual information from reference books, surfacing valuable content when and where it is needed in the research process.

 "Refreshing and up to date knowledge regarding immunotherapy in treating cancer."Perry S. Williams MD, Grand Lake Regional Cancer Center*

 This enhancement provides a necessary bridge between journal and book content and contributes to a more natural research workflow for researchers, academics and students.
 Offering tens of thousands of free topic pages, each containing key contextual information taken from reference books, providing definitions, snippets and related terms, ScienceDirect Topics brings the path of discovery to your users.

 The topic pages are seamlessly hyperlinked via key terms within journal articles and scholarly literature on ScienceDirect to speed your research and learning.
 The topic pages are also accessible through search engines such as Google to offer a free layer of content users seeking a quick overview to a subject.

-ScienceDirect has already witnessed an explosion of usage of Topic pages, and traffic continues to increase every month.
-The current Topic pages have generated significant engagement, with millions of visits to the pages in just a few months.
-Additionally, 55% of these visits are by return users, which suggests that these researchers are finding value in the pages and returning to look at additional pages.
+There are 329,000+ topics pages, hyperlinked from 4.8 million journals.
+In 2019, 38 million visitors returned within a month, which suggests that these researchers are finding value in the pages and returning to look at additional pages.
 We have heard from many users about the benefits of the Topic pages in their research, education and learning, including:

 "My students gained a greater ability to further curate their own research and felt an increased level of confidence when using the Topic pages on ScienceDirect."Elaine Reynolds, Associate Professor of Biology and Neuroscience, Lafayette College, and development partner for ScienceDirect Topics